73rhodes/doxli/README.md

 doxify
 ======

-Get dox documentation for modules on the command line.

-This module iterates over a module's exports and adds a ```help``` function to each one.
-This let's you fetch dox / jsdoc comments for a module's functions when using it from the command line (in the node REPL).
+When using Node.JS modules on the command line (the node REPL), it's useful to get help on the various module functions.
+Doxify adds a ```help``` command to a module's exports, so you can fetch usage information based on the dox / jsdoc comments in the module.

 Usage
 -----